hyhy26157/Case-Study-2/README.md

 Currently, fault group classification is provided only when troubleshooting has completed.
 However, service fault symptoms provides an indication if fault is safety related which allows planner to improve work prioritisation.

 ## Data
-Data showcase in this case study are gathered from singapore train operator (SMRT) reported faults between 2010-Jan to 2020-Dec.
+Data showcase in this case study are gathered from a train operator based in a highly populated and warm area.
+Reported faults are between 2010-Jan to 2020-Dec.
 Sensitive information has been replaced with a dummy information.

 There are 5 columns